Go to content

 Heavy vehicle transport and machinery

 Heavy vehicle transport and machinery continue to be powered mainly by fossil fuel.
-Solutions are being developed for the reduction of emissions from trucks, as well as machinery used in agriculture and forestry.
-Promoting these solutions is important for bringing climate change under control.
-ACE promotes the electrification of heavy vehicle transport and machinery and the use of biomethane and clean synthetic methane by demonstrating and developing charging and refuelling infrastructure and by piloting transport and machinery in the forest and food industries.
+ACE promotes the electrification of heavy vehicle transport and machinery and the use of biomethane and clean synthetic methane by demonstrating and developing charging and refuelling infrastructure and by piloting transport and machinery in the forest, metal and food industries.

 ostoskärryt, rakennus ja pesukone viivapiirroksena

-Emissions come from the use of oil, peat, and natural gas in boilers, ovens, and other machinery and equipment that require high temperatures or high output.
-SMEs use fossil fuels in, for example, the food industry, the glass industry, metal recycling, laundries, and in district heating networks.
-As a solution, ACE promotes smart electrification investments to replace devices and machinery powered by fossil fuels.
+Emissions come from the use of oil and natural gas in boilers, ovens, and other machinery and equipment that require high temperatures or high output.
+As a solution, ACE promotes smart SME electrification investments.

 politiikkaa ja rahoitusta symboloivia viivapiirroksia